Personal accident cover for car insurance explained

 - You didn’t break any of the conditions of your cover by, for example, not wearing your seatbelt.

-If the car accident wasn’t your fault, then the driver at fault’s car insurance policy should pay out for any personal injury compensation claims.
+If the car accident wasn’t your fault, then the driver at fault’s car insurance policy should pay out for any personal injury claims.

 Can I claim for injuries sustained in a car accident without personal injury car insurance?